jbellmann/neodatis-springextension/README.md

 For trying out go to 'se-neodatis-example' folder

 `cd se-neodatis-example`

-then use `mvn t7:ru`.
+then use `mvn t7:run`.

-A Tomcat 7 server is started an you should point your browser to [http://localhost:9090/neodatis-example/](http://localhost:9090/neodatis-example/).
+A Tomcat 7 server is started and you should point your browser to [http://localhost:9090/neodatis-example/](http://localhost:9090/neodatis-example/).